Kong/docs.konghq.com/app/_hub/kong-inc/oas-validation/index.md

 ---
-name: Validation
+name: OAS Validation
 publisher: Kong Inc.
 version: 0.1.x
-desc: Validate HTTP requests and responses based on an API Specification
+desc: Validate HTTP requests and responses based on an OpenApi 3.0 or Swagger API Specification
 description: |
   Validate HTTP requests and responses based on an API Specification.
 Supports both Swagger v2 and Open API v3 specifications JSON request & response bodies, with support for schema definitions described using JSONSchema draft v4.
 For "JSON schema draft 4" type schema's please see the [JSON schema website](https://json-schema.org/) for details on the format and examples.